markwragg/Terraform-MetricStack/README.md

 ## Prerequisites

-- An AWS account (if you have Free Tier then the default settings of this stack should not incur any costs).
+- An Azure or AWS account (if you have Free Tier then the default settings of this stack should not incur any costs).
 - An AWS Access Key created and configured on the machine you will be running Terraform (I suggest installing the AWS CLI and running `aws configure`).
 - Terraform installed.